 Common Mistake 3: Employees get tuned in to the praise-criticism-praise pattern

-Once managers learn and use the sandwich feedback technique a few times, employees recognize the praise-criticism-praise pattern.
-Employees realize that the managers offer criticism after initiating their conversations with praise.
+Once managers use the sandwich feedback technique a few times, employees recognize the praise-criticism-praise pattern.
+They realize that the managers offer criticism after initiating their conversations with praise.
 Subsequently they learn to discount this praise since such praise is just a lead-in to the criticism.

-Frequently, from the mistakes explained above, the sandwich technique amounts to undercutting praise with criticism.
-A praise followed by criticism undermines the positive impact of praise and weakens the significance of the corrective feedback.
+Frequently, from the aforementioned mistakes, the sandwich technique undercuts praise with criticism.
+A praise followed by criticism undermines the positive impact of praise and weakens the corrective feedback’s significance.

 Sandwich feedback is perhaps best used to help new managers develop feedback skills: to provide affirmative feedback to encourage employees to repeat desired behaviors and to offer corrective feedback to influence change.
-Once managers are at ease with giving feedback, they can focus on discussing what their employees do right and defer offering corrective feedback for other conversations.
+Once managers are comfortable giving feedback, they can focus on discussing what their employees do right and defer offering corrective feedback for other conversations.

-Effective feedback is timely, relevant and forthright.
+In summary, it’s best to be direct when giving feedback, because the compliment sandwiches are easily spotted as inauthentic.
+Feedback is effective only when it’s timely, relevant and forthright.
 Tomorrow’s article will introduce an effective feedback technique.